muzefa01/nc-news/README.md

 **Installation**
 1. Clone the repository:
 git clone https://github.com/your-username/nc-news-frontend.git
-cd nc-news-frontend

 2. Install dependencies:
 npm install
-Run the app in development mode:

-npm start
-Open http://localhost:3000 to view it in the browser.

-Backend API
-Ensure the backend API is running or deployed.
-You can find the backend setup instructions here.

 **API Endpoints**
 The application interacts with the backend via the following endpoints: